 Best Stencil Materials For Cricut

-There are three different options when it comes to making a stencil with your Cricut.
+There are three different options for creating a stencil with your Cricut.

-- Stencil vinyl is made specifically to make stencils with your Cricut machine, and it’s self-adhesive.
+- Stencil vinyl is specifically designed for creating stencils with your Cricut machine and is self-adhesive.

 - Removable adhesive vinyl has a sticky backing and should peel back easily from your project.

-- Permanent adhesive vinyl is also sticky, but it will create a stronger bond with any surface you add it to.
+- Permanent adhesive vinyl is also sticky, but it creates a stronger bond with any surface to which it is added.

 Don't love these materials?
 We are testing these three today, but you can also see the posts on other types of stencil material using these links:

 Which one is the best material for making stencils?
-First, let’s do a comparison between the three, and then we’ll make a simple farmhouse project.
+First, let's compare the three, and then we'll create a simple farmhouse project.

-We’re going to test all three of these on a piece of wood painted with chalk paint.
-I’m going to paint a piece of wood white, and then stencil with all three of these in a dark blue over the top so we can see any bleeding.
-I’m going to cut the same stencil from all three materials to get a fair comparison and then use them along with the same board.
-Our comparison between these will be how much bleed we have.
-For this test, the gold vinyl is the permanent vinyl, the patterned is the removable vinyl, and the blue is the stencil vinyl.
+We're going to test all three of these on a piece of wood painted with chalk paint.
+I'm going to paint a piece of wood white, and then stencil with all three of these in a dark blue over the top so we can see any bleeding.
+I'm going to cut the same stencil from all three materials to ensure a fair comparison, and then use them with the same board.
+Our comparison will focus on the amount of bleed we have.
+For this test, the gold vinyl is the permanent vinyl, the patterned vinyl is the removable vinyl, and the blue vinyl is the stencil vinyl.

-Want the cut file for the stencil shown?
-In Cricut Design Space it’s #MABC8E86
+Would you like the cut file for the stencil shown?
+In Cricut Design Space, it's #MABC8E86

 How To Cut Cricut Stencil Vinyl

-Stencil vinyl goes face up on the mat, and then add it to the Cricut machine with the fine point blade installed.
-I’m using my Cricut Maker with “stencil vinyl” picked from the material list.
-However, the Cricut Explore or the Cricut Joy will work with this project.
+Stencil vinyl is placed face up on the mat, and then added to the Cricut machine with the fine-point blade installed.
+I'm using my Cricut Maker with “stencil vinyl” picked from the material list.
+However, the Cricut Explore, Cricut Joy, and Cricut Venture models will also work with this project.

 How To Cut Vinyl To Make A Stencil